kbuzard-SU/gradualism/2020_Summer_RA_Progress_Reports.md

 8. There are some paragraphs are either very complicated or the descriptions are not matched in two agreements (paragraphs painted blue), I will double check them.

 #### Free list items
-1. First of all, the free list products cover a lot of categories from schedule 1-15, so there aren't much information we can derive from the number of the paragraph it has and thus hard to locate them.
+1. First of all, the free list products cover a lot of categories from schedule 1-15, so there isn't much information we can derive from the number of the paragraph it has and thus hard to locate them.

 2. Also the pattern of complimentary relation between Geneva and Annecy exists in the Free List part as well.
 If we combine the free list of Annecy and Geneva data together (call it GA), then most of the products in GA are also in Torquay, however there are some unique items in both of the agreements that are not in the other one.
 I used keyword search to identify some (the first 100 products start with 16**) unique free list products in GA (those not in Torquay) in the Torquay schedule (1-15), but I cannot find them, this may imply that they are not removed from (or to) the free list to (from) other schedules.
 But if this is true, where are they from and where are they now?